Multipath parsing in the brain: Dependency Parsing

 \subsubsection{Syntactic Surprisal}

 Word~probabilities, denoted $p_{gen}$ in Table~\ref{tab:transitions}, are affected by nonsyntactic factors.
-As Fig. \ref{fig:word_vs_tr} shows, these nonsyntactic factors can overshadow the difference between syntactic alternatives.
+As Figure~\ref{fig:word_vs_tr} shows, these nonsyntactic factors can overshadow the difference between syntactic alternatives.
 For this reason, we follow \citet{roark-etal-2009-deriving} in decomposing surprisal into lexical and syntactic expectations.
-Discarding lexical~expectations, we focus exclusively on differences among competing syntactic analyses by adopting their \textit{syntactic surprisal} measure, given below as Eq. \ref{eq:synS}.
-Syntactic surprisal does not consider word probability.
+Discarding lexical~expectations, we focus exclusively on differences among competing syntactic analyses by adopting their \textit{syntactic surprisal} measure, given below as Equation \ref{eq:synS}.
+Syntactic surprisal does not consider word probability at the current time step ($i$), but the complete path probability is used in the denominator ($i-1$) to ensure that the correct path is selected.

 In addition, we limit the sum to the top~$k$ transition sequences.
 Here, $j$~indexes discrete ranks of a ranked parallel parser, and $t_{a(i)}$ refers to all the parser transitions in the path that ends at generation of token $w_i$.
+At each time step $i$, $t_{a(i)}$ includes 1 shift transition, and zero to many possible reduce transitions.

+In Equation~\ref{eq:synS}, syntactic~surprisal is parameterized by a maximum number of allowable analysis paths, $k$.
+Figure~\ref{fig:parsing_process} elaborates an example calculation using this definition.

-This limitation to $k$ paths follows \citet{boston2011parallel}.
+The limitation to $k$ paths in Equation \ref{eq:synS} follows \citet{boston2011parallel}.
 Unlike \citeauthor{boston2011parallel}, we retain all analyses and simply chose the top~$k$ at each successive word.
 This allows paths that would have been lost~forever in true beam~search to later rejoin the beam.
-Such restoration has essentially the same effect as backtracking, in cases where it would lead to a higher-scoring analyses.
+Such restoration has essentially the same effect as backtracking, in cases where it would lead to a higher-scoring analyses. ``Reanalysis'' of this sort could be helpful in modeling the comprehension of garden-path sentences \citep[see e.g.][]{fodor:reanalysis}.